 The Transform 66 Outside the Beltway P3 project is the first major procurement to follow Virginia’s reformed Public-Private Partnership (P3) process that was designed to increase accountability, transparency and competition in P3 projects.
 As an innovative and efficient public-private partnership, this project will be completed at a $2.5 billion net savings for the Commonwealth of Virginia.

-This project is the first award after modification in the state of Virginia of the bidding process for P3 projects.
+This project is the first award after modification of the state’s bidding process for P3 projects.
 It was modified with the intention of improving transparency and competitiveness in P3 projects.
-This innovative and efficient public-private partnership has meant significant savings for the state of Virginia.
+This innovative and efficient public-private partnership has meant significant savings for the Commonwealth of Virginia.

 Cintra is a member of the I-66 Express Mobility Partners consortium, along with Meridiam, John Laing and APG.
 Together, we are investing more than $3.5 billion in Virginia’s infrastructure over the life of this project.
 This includes the $2.3 billion project construction, a $579 million upfront concession fee to the Commonwealth to fund additional improvement projects in the corridor, $800 million to expand transit service in the corridor and $350 million for other projects to improve the I-66 corridor over the next 50 years.

-The design-build contractor for the project is FAM Construction, a joint venture between Ferrovial Construction and Allan Myers Construction.
+The design-build contractor for the project is FAM Construction, a joint venture between Ferrovial Construction and Allan Myers, VA.

 Corporate Social Responsibility